univention/univention-corporate-server/doc/manual/computers/configure-hardware.rst

 * Bridging is often used with virtualization to connect multiple virtual machines running on a host through one shared physical network interface.

-* Bondings allows failover redundancy for hosts with multiple physical network interfaces to the same network.
+* Bonding allows failover redundancy for hosts with multiple physical network interfaces to the same network.

 * VLANs can be used to separate network traffic logically while using only one